NikolasKotsikos/uReview/README.md

   - Used for delete confirmation and admin edit genres and platforms tools.

 - **Carousel**
-  - Used for cuisine categories displayed on the homepage.
+  - Used for sorting reviews by genre and platform displayed on the homepage.

 - **Search bar**
-  - Allows the user to search reviews by keywords using text index searching. review names, cuisine names, ingredients, and food categories are included as the keywords for the query.
+  - Allows the user to search reviews by keywords using text index searching.
+Review names, genre and platform names, developer names and release years can be used as keywords for the query.

 - **Flash Messages**
   - Used for login and register form error responses.